casualcore/casual/README.md

 **some unittest does not work on linux, we'll fix this in a few days**

-### run casual-middleware
+### use casual-middleware
-TODO: this documentation should be separeated from this repo?
+TODO: this documentation should be separated from this repo?
 At least conceptually

+### Status

+#### Whats left to do?
+* gateway
+* JCA implementation
+* COBOL bindings
+* some redesign of internal parts (for maintainability)

+We've done some field tests
+* 1 XATMI domain (no inter-domain communications)
+* 2 types of resources: IBM db2 and casual-queue
+* Performance is good
+* Scalability is really good, hence we feel confident that the basic design is good.

+*We'll publish the result of the tests as soon as we can*

 ### Contribution guidelines ###

 * We have to get this whole project documented and organized before we define these guidelines.